laeith/laeith-blog/content/posts/2021_04_04_wire_formats/index.md

 ### Methodology

-I'm going to compare simple scenarios like serialization, deserialization and sometime special combinations using provided Java clients for each respective format.
+I'm going to compare simple scenarios like serialization, deserialization and sometimes special combinations using provided Java clients for each respective format.

 Micro-benchmarking is notoriously tricky to get right, and even when we get it right it's hard to draw correct conclusions.
 On top of that, I'm using a JVM-based language that makes it even worse.
 Profiling is a must, even with these simple benchmarks I had to profile the code to weed out quite a few obvious problems.

-It's turns out it's crucial to use data that is **as close to production data as possible**, for benchmarking I used message schema that is fairly representative for my use-case - but it can make *significant* difference.
+It's turns out it's crucial to use data that is **as close to production data as possible**, for benchmarking I used a message schema that is fairly representative for my use-case - but schema can make *significant* difference.
 Additionally, performance will vary depending not only on **how you use the client but also what client is used** (i.e. Java Avro client vs C++ Avro client etc.)

 Note that the purpose of this benchmark is to *compare* serialization/deserialization speed, this means that these values probably don't represent 'optimal' speed that could be achieved - there are potential optimizations that could be applied like: avoid autoboxing, using alternative client/approach, using more judicious types (do we really need an int for a version field?) etc.